Form Submission

 Remote Submit Button

-event to trigger form submission.
+So far, we've only used HTML form onSubmit event to trigger form submission.
 It's possible that you trigger it yourself, programmatically!

 import React from 'react'